 Carsey Policy Hour

-The Carsey Policy Hour (formerly Coffee & Conversations) engages policymakers, public service professionals, and active citizens and organizations in the issues and policies that affect the people and places of New Hampshire.
+The Carsey Policy Hour engages policymakers, public service professionals, and active citizens and organizations in the issues and policies that affect the people and places of New Hampshire.
 Each month features a dynamic expert speaker (or two), followed by an interactive audience discussion.
 The intent is to foster learning, problem-solving, and collaboration in service of New Hampshire's common good.
 Sessions are held on the second Wednesday of each month, from 8 – 9 am.
-Fall 2024 dates are: September 11, October 9, November 13 and December 11.
+Our 2025 dates are: January 8, February 12, March 12, April 9, May 14, and June 11.

 8 – 9 AM